tl-its-umich-edu/StudentDashboard/README.md

 # Building the project

-In the top level directory run the command warble.
+In the top level directory run to get dependencies:

+	bundle install
+	warble

 This is easiest if you have rvm installed.
+It will great the war file.

 #Organization